MalcolmMcNeely/ProjectAgoraWiki/Ubiquitous-Language.md

 ###Category
 is-a document.
 A collection of boards (e.g. *Public boards* is where the Recruitment Board will live, *Private* is where boards only accessible to guild members will live, etc.)

+###Forum Hierarchy
+Denotes the Board, Thread, and Post documents and the parent to child relationship of that order.

 ###User
 A clump on data associated with a human being.